The UNESCO World Heritage-listed Coal Mines Historic Site is approximately a 75-minute drive from Hobart and a 25-minute drive from Port Arthur.

 Today, the Coal Mines offers visitors the chance to discover among the uncrowded ruins and scenic vistas a different perspective on Tasmania’s convict history.
 It is a great place to explore on foot, with a number of tracks and paths around the extensive site.
 There are signs and displays to guide you around and inform about the history of the Site.
 A printed guide to the Coal Mines is available from the Visitor Centre at the Port Arthur Historic Site.

-Entry is free and there are basic picnic and toilet facilities at the Site, but it is not staffed.
+Entry is free and there are basic picnic and toilet facilities at the site.

 We're not around right now.
 But you can send us an email and we'll get back to you, asap.